isomerpages/isomerpages-isomergovsg/_resources/2-how-to-change-the-colors-for-your-website.md

 ---

 ### **Step-by-step guide to change colors for your website**
+1. Select your "Staging" Branch
-1. In your website repository, go to /misc folder
+2. In your website repository, go to /misc folder
-2. Edit custom.scss file
+3. Edit custom.scss file
-3. Change the primary and secondary color of your website by amending the section below inside custom.scss file
+4. Change the primary and secondary color of your website by amending the section below inside custom.scss file
+5. Click on commit changes

 ```
 # code block